illianechesa/confusion/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+## Requirement for the project

+This project uses a local JSON Server, which is located in folder "json-server".
+In order to run the project correclty, you need to install previously json-server in your computer, using `npm i json-server` , and the just run the following command inside the "json-server" folder, `json-server --watch db.json --port 3000`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.